saladchalice/Power-Outages-Predicting-Severity-and-Evaluating-Causes/README.md

 ></iframe>

 ### Bivariate Analysis
-I then wanted to see the relationships between
+I then wanted to see the relationships between the percentage of water area in the state compared to the overall water in the U.S vs. the duration of an outage.
+We can see that a true linear trend does not arise, and the graph is not terribly useful.
+ <iframe
+  src="assets/water_vs_outage.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>